A workshop exploring the creation of clay creatures and storytelling with Kyoko Imazu.

 Join our current Guest Artist in Residence, Kyoko Imazu, in this one-day children’s workshop creating clay creatures for our very own Night Parade!

 With a starting point in Japanese folklore Imazu will encourage children to create their own wondrous creatures out of clay.
-Children will make and paint their critters in class and Northcote Pottery Supplies staff will glaze fire and display in the retail store window to take part in an evening Night Parade!
+Children will make and paint their critters in class and Northcote Pottery Supplies staff will glaze fire and display in the retail store window to take part in an evening Night Parade! * the Night Parade will take place at 6pm September 14*

 The class will build simple coil or pinch forms and decorate with underglaze colour and surface decoration such as scratching and drawing onto the clay surface.